 CBD doesn’t directly stimulate these receptors but activates the endocannabinoid system in other, non-direct ways.

-It is a non-psychoactive substance and produces no psychoactive “high” like that which we normally associate with cannabis.
+It is a non-psychoactive substance and produces no psychoactive “high”.

-In fact, research shows CBD can produce a wide variety of beneficial effects for both humans and other mammals, including:
+Research shows CBD produces benefits for both humans and other mammals, including:

 - Pain relief

 - Antiemetic effects

 “Cancer” is one word we never want to hear come from the mouth of our vet.